 The device will restart and hopefully, the purple screen of death should be gone.

-The solutions above can help eliminate the purple screen of death.
+The solutions above can help eliminate the purple screen of the Samsung device.
 We recommend that you try each solution until the problem is gone.
 You may also want to consider bringing the device to a reputable repair shop especially if you think the problem may be software related.

 By Miller Walton , to Android Issues